Geeks in Phoenix

 Defining confusing computer hardware verbiage

-Have you ever looked at the specifications of a computer and wondered what all of that information meant?
+Have you ever looked at a computer's specifications and wondered what that information meant?
 Technical jargon can be confusing.
-So here is some of the most common computer hardware verbiage defined.
+So here are some of the most commonly defined technical verbiage.

 Defining confusing computer hardware verbiage